hhao99/flutter-tutorial/hello/README.md

-# Flutter serial tutorials base on the official document[flutter](https://flutter.dev).
+# Flutter serial tutorials base on the official document [flutter](https://flutter.dev).

 Flutter is a multiple platforms development framework from Google.